 The Frank J. Malina Astronautics Medal recipient is honoured during the International Astronautical Congress’ (IAC) closing ceremony.
 The award consists of an engraved commemorative medal and a certificate of citation.
 The Frank J. Malina Astronautics Medal recipient is also invited to participate in the Gala Dinner of the IAC.
 For further information about this programme, please contact the IAF Secretariat at award [at] iafastro.org

-John Logsdon receives the 2013 Frank J. Malina Astronautics Medal from IAF President Kiyoshi Higuchi at the IAC Closing Ceremony in Beijing, China.
+John Logsdon received the 2013 Frank J. Malina Astronautics Medal from IAF President Kiyoshi Higuchi at the IAC Closing Ceremony in Beijing, China.
 More pictures